TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `doors` table exists to track door states.
 - Manage the Node.js process with tools like `pm2` for restarts and monitoring.
 - Ensure the `evidence_chain` and `character_selections` tables exist after deploying this sprint.
+- Ensure the `zones` table exists for polygonal zone definitions.